This vegetarian stuffed squash recipe doubles as a colorful, healthy main or side dish, and it reheats beautifully for workday lunches.

-While I typically make this recipe on a weekend and reheat it for lunches throughout the week, it’s gorgeous on a holiday table as a healthy side dish along with Roasted Turkey Breast or Baked Cranberry Chicken.
+I first stumbled across this recipe at a restaurant about 10 years ago.
+It was so good, I became a regular, but sadly, the restaurant closed years ago.
+However, I couldn’t live without the stuffed squash.
+So I went to work in my kitchen and recreated it at home.
+While I usually make this on a weekend to reheat for weekday lunches, it’s gorgeous on a holiday table as a healthy side dish.
+I typically pair it with Roasted Turkey Breast or Baked Cranberry Chicken.
 Not a meat-eater?
 No worries.
 It’s also a beautiful vegetarian main dish.

-It’s one of my favorite fall and winter recipes because it makes good use of the acorn squash that’s plentiful throughout the season and has a great balance of creamy and crunchy textures with sweet, savory, and tangy flavors.
+It’s one of my favorite fall and winter recipes because it makes good use of the acorn squash that’s plentiful throughout the season.
+Plus, it balances creamy and crunchy textures with sweet, savory, and tangy flavors.
+This recipe is a staple in my house, and I hope it becomes one in your house too.

 Table of Contents